 - Bears don’t attack humans like in Yellowstone.
 Unless you are fighting for a snickers bar with one.
 Never feed the bears.
 They are a large graceful smart creature to admire from a distance.

 So this time round we had another great reason to go to Yosemite.
 My mum was in town (from Sydney, Australia) and we wanted to show her the spirit of Yosemite.
 The beauty of Yosemite which every year pulls us to visit and experience something new.
+If you got personal injury while driving somewhere on holiday, browse this site for personal injury attorney.

 About Yosemite National Park